 Can you think back to some positive words that have been spoken to you over the years and the impact that they have had in your life?

 Unfortunately the opposite is true also – negative words, words of discouragement also have a ripple effect.
 For some of us, when we hear negativity we are able to block it out, reduce it’s power or re-channel the energy into motivation.
 But for many that are already going through a difficult situation, are feeling hurt, vulnerable or have been subjected to on-going verbal abuse, the result can be significant – a damaged self-esteem, self doubt, loss of hope or a negative outlook on life.
 I have personally experienced and also seen others go from feeling happy and confident, to reduced to tears or feeling so small and wanting to give up in a matter of moments, just because of someones discouraging or mean words.

-Negative words attract negative emotions and again science highlights how this negativity can create a “struggle to think clearly, to coordinate well with others, to take in new information and to come up with new ideas.
-Even existing routines suffer, as our concentration is taken over by our negative emotions” (Belle Beth Cooper, 2014).
+Negative words attract negative emotions and again science highlights how this negativity can create a “struggle to think clearly, to coordinate well with others, to take in new information and to come up with new ideas.”
+(Belle Beth Cooper, 2014).

 When it comes to words you can choose to speak negative words to others, but remember this is often a reflection of your own state of mind.
 And when receiving negative words, though they may be hurtful, remember you have a choice on the power you allow them to have in your life.

 Proverbs – “death and life are in the power of the tongue”.

 Words are powerful when spoken to one another and when spoken to ourselves!
 It’s important we don’t just blubber off sentences or allow self talk to run rampant in our minds, but rather having an awareness enables us to take control over what we choose to say.